kuyio/bloak/README.md

 # Bloak

-Bloak is a Ruby on Rails engine to provide the functionality of a micro-blog based on rendering articles written in Markdown.
+Bloak is a Ruby on Rails engine to provide the functionality of a micro-blog with articles written in Markdown.

+## Features

+[x] Responsive and mobile friendly
+[x] Google Lighthouse score of 90+ on all categories [x] Write Blog posts in Markdown format (extended Github-flavoured markdown) [x] SimpleDME markdown editor integration
+[x] Custom Markdown tags for info, warning, quote boxes, table-of-contents and more [x] Syntax highlighting for fenced code blocks provided by Rouge [x] Custom Markdown renderer supports ERB and HTML tags in Markdown [x] Cover images for posts with automatic resizing of preview images [x] Post categories
+[x] Filtering for categories
+[x] Full-text search for posts
+[x] Open-Graph meta tags for sharing posts with Twitter, Facebook, Linked-In [x] SEO meta tags for blog posts
+[x] Author gravatar images
+[x] Image uploads
+[x] Reading time estimation for articles
+[x] (Optionally) Featured articles that are always displayed on top [x] Extensible and customizable view templates and styles [x] Admin Interface with authentication

-## Usage
+## Installation

 Usually, specifying the engine inside your application's `Gemfile` would be done by adding it as a normal, everyday gem.
 However, because we have not released the `Bloak` engine on the official rubygems.org repository, we will need to specify the `git` option: